Azure/WALinuxAgent/README.md

 `-start`: Run waagent as a background process

+`-collect-logs [-full]`: Runs the log collector utility that produces a zip with the relevant log files useful for support.
+Use flag `-full` for more exhaustive log collection.

 ## Configuration

 A configuration file (/etc/waagent.conf) controls the actions of waagent.
 Blank lines and lines whose first character is a `#` are ignored (end-of-line comments are *not* supported).